IvanFilipov/FMI-DSA/README.md

    * `/data_structures/` - implementations for all basic data structures :
          "Dynamic array", "Linked list", "Stack", "Queue",
          "Trees", "Hash tables"

-   * `/exam_partX/` - tasks and solutions form the "X" numbered exam during the SDA - practicum course

    * `/recap/` - some materials to review the learned during IP and OOP